 Lotte Pfeffer and Hans Müller took over Weingut Brüder Dr. Becker from Lotte’s father in 1984.
 By then, organic agriculture had been practiced since the mid-1970’s on the eleven hectares of land, mainly at the base of the slopes of the Rhine.
 They face mostly south and southeast, maximizing the summer sun as it crosses the Rhine.
-This is a really easy wine to enjoy, fresh with a lightly floral bouquet.
-On the palate there's zesty acidity, nicely integrated with white fruit, lemon, apricots.
+This 100% Scheurebe is a blend of two different sites– one sandy the other in limestone.

 This wine came as quite a surprise to us.
 Made of a unique blend of grape varietals, this wine stands up to some serious Bordeaux wines.
 It's an elegant wine with dark red and black fruits, leather, and tobacco on the nose, followed by a powerful, beefy palate and a long persistent finish.
 There are hardly any signs of aging, just the balanced integration of tannins and flavor components.
 Makes a great gift!
 Winemaking Details: Aged 27 months in new French oak, 1,000 cases produced